 It's very on topic.

-So Jonathan Gillum wrote an op-ed on our website today, and it's all about maybe we take away this whole press corps and we give it back to the American people and do something like you know, a Twitter live or Facebook Live or something like that, where he could take questions from the American people who really just want the answers as opposed to the filter.
+So Jonathan Gillum wrote an op-ed on our website today, and it's all about maybe we take away this whole press corps and we give it back to the American people and do something like, you know, a Twitter Live or a Facebook Live or something like that, where he could take questions from the American people who really just want the answers as opposed to the filter.

-Well, I was going to make a case here that maybe they in White House press conferences altogether.
+Well, I was going to make a case here that maybe they end White House press conferences altogether.

 That's all.